 Get Inspired / Europe / Germany Surviving Oktoberfest Share on email Print this article Share on Facebook Get Inspired / Europe / Germany Surviving Oktoberfest story by: Mike Williams Oktoberfest: massive steins filled with beer, Bavarian hats, women wearing dirndls, men wearing lederhosen and customary German food such as Würstl (sausages), Schweinshaxe (grilled ham hock) and Sauerkraut.
 Of course, in reality Oktoberfest is much more than that.
 With over 6 million visitors every year it’s actually the world's largest fair and had been taking place for over 200 years.
 The 16-day festival is held annually at Theresienwiese in Munich, Bavaria and is housed across 14 large tents and 20 small tents.
 There is no escapaing the fact that Oktoberfest is synonymous with beer.
 The festival is tasked with celebrating the amber liquid.
 Every year the attendees take this challenge seriously, combining to consume over 7 million litres of it.
 So you don’t turn into "Bierleichen", German for "beer corpses", our House of Travel Specialists have offered up their tips for getting the most out of Oktoberfest.
 HOT Oktoberfest Tips: You need to arrive first thing in the morning to get in to a tent!
 Once full, they will not allow you in!
 However, if you can’t get in to a tent.
 There is a local brewery near the main entrance to the grounds which is nice and warm, dry, has entertainment, great food and beer.
 Dress up!
 Everyone dresses up.
 You can easily purchase a drindl or lederhosen once you arrive in Munich.
 It’s good to take a day off and spend one day taking the festival grounds in, trying the food, rides and smaller tents.
 Rather than spending all day in one boozey tent.
 Take a pack of cards for while you are waiting for the beer serving time to begin.
 Tipping: round up when buying a stein.
 If it’s under 10EUR, give your server €10 and they’ll serve you all day!
 Don’t forget to take some warm clothes as it can get cold at this time of the year Food in the beer halls can be expensive.
 Make friends with the bouncer/security guard so you can leave and come back in.
 Don’t forget to ask if they want something too.
 Eating radishes (you can buy them in punnets) apparently helps you tolerate more alcohol.
 Try the massive ginger bread cookies, they are really good.
 Sometimes going later on is better, as sometimes the first weekend can be crazy and there’s a better atmosphere later on.
 Cheers, or as you would say at Oktoberfest, PROST!
 UK & EUROPE YOUR WAY - 2015 ON SALE - Click here for deals Enquire Now First name* Last name* Email* Phone How can we help?
-My local consultant or House of Travel store Select Outlet Alexandra Alexandra Ashburton Ashburton Auckland Albany Botany Junction Devonport St Heliers: St Heliers Browns Bay Parnell New Lynn: LynnMall Milford Whangaparaoa Newmarket Ellerslie Ponsonby Remuera Howick Takapuna Takanini Balclutha Balclutha Blenheim Blenheim Cambridge Cambridge Christchurch Barrington Central/City: On Victoria Upper Riccarton High Street Lanes Hornby Merivale Papanui: Northlands Riccarton: Riccarton Road Shirley Ferrymead Coromandel Coromandel Dunedin Dunedin Gore Gore Greymouth Greymouth Hamilton City East: Calder & Lawson Hamilton City: Hamilton City Hastings Hastings Havelock North Havelock North Hokitika Hokitika Invercargill Invercargill Kerikeri Kerikeri Masterton Masterton Matamata Matamata Morrinsville Morrinsville Motueka Motueka Nelson Nelson New Plymouth New Plymouth Oamaru Oamaru Orewa Orewa Palmerston North City: Stephen Parsons City: Broadway Paraparaumu Kapiti Coast Queenstown Wakatipu Rangiora Rangiora Richmond Richmond Rotorua Rotorua Taupo Taupo Tauranga Mt Maunganui Papamoa the Crossing Tauranga CBD Te Awamutu Te Awamutu Timaru Timaru Wanaka Wanaka Wanganui Wanganui Wellington City: Hunter St Lower Hutt Johnsonville City: Featherston Street Westport Westport Whangarei Whangarei How do you prefer to be contacted?
-EmailPhoneEither I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist How's this for cruising!?
-Read more Add or remove from Wishlist 9 things you need to know before you cruise Read more Done this?
+My preferred House of Travel Store* Select Outlet Alexandra Alexandra Ashburton Ashburton Auckland Albany Botany Junction Devonport St Heliers: St Heliers Browns Bay Parnell New Lynn: LynnMall Milford Whangaparaoa Newmarket Ellerslie Ponsonby Remuera Howick Takapuna Takanini Balclutha Balclutha Blenheim Blenheim Cambridge Cambridge Christchurch Barrington Central/City: On Victoria Upper Riccarton High Street Lanes Hornby Merivale Papanui: Northlands Riccarton: Riccarton Road Shirley Ferrymead Coromandel Coromandel Dunedin Dunedin Gore Gore Greymouth Greymouth Hamilton City East: Calder & Lawson Hamilton City: Hamilton City Hastings Hastings Havelock North Havelock North Hokitika Hokitika Invercargill Invercargill Kerikeri Kerikeri Masterton Masterton Matamata Matamata Morrinsville Morrinsville Motueka Motueka Nelson Nelson New Plymouth New Plymouth Oamaru Oamaru Orewa Orewa Palmerston North City: Stephen Parsons City: Broadway Paraparaumu Kapiti Coast Queenstown Wakatipu Rangiora Rangiora Richmond Richmond Rotorua Rotorua Taupo Taupo Tauranga Mt Maunganui Papamoa the Crossing Tauranga CBD Te Awamutu Te Awamutu Timaru Timaru Wanaka Wanaka Wanganui Wanganui Wellington City: Hunter St Lower Hutt Johnsonville City: Featherston Street Westport Westport Whangarei Whangarei I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Insiders Guide to Germany Read more Add or remove from Wishlist Germany and Switzerland... more than just beer & chocolate Read more Done this?
 Tell your friends about it.